gtonkinhill/panaroo/docs/gettingstarted/params.md

   --trailing_recursive TRAILING_RECURSIVE
-                        number of times to perform recursive triming of low support nodes near the end of contigs --edge_support_diff EDGE_SUPPORT_DIFF
+                        number of times to perform recursive triming of low support nodes near the end of contigs --edge_support_threshold EDGE_SUPPORT_THRESHOLD
-                        maximum fraction difference between an edge's support and those of the nodes it connects --remove_by_consensus
+                        minimum support required to keep and edge that has been flagged as a possible mis-assembly --remove_by_consensus {True,False}
-                        if a gene is called in the same region with similar sequence a minority of the time, remove it --min_edge_support_sv MIN_EDGE_SUPPORT_SV
+                        if a gene is called in the same region with similar sequence a minority of the time, remove it.
+One of 'True' or 'False' --high_var_flag CYCLE_THRESHOLD_MIN
+                        minimum number of nested cycles to call a highly variable gene region (default = 5).
+  --min_edge_support_sv MIN_EDGE_SUPPORT_SV
-                        minimum edge support required to call structural variants in the presence/absence sv file
+                        minimum edge support required to call structural variants in the presence/absence sv file --all_seq_in_graph    Retains all DNA sequence for each gene cluster in the graph output.
+Off by default as it uses a large amount of space.

 Gene alignment:
   -a ALN, --alignment ALN